danaikorre/dsmanufacturing.github.io/course_content/session-3-2.md

         - review the guidelines you followed when formulating your brief and creating your (initial) design

    2. Identify key elements of your design
-        - what would constitute an MVP?
+        - what would constitute an MVP (minimum viable product)?
         - what can you practically achieve within the constraints of this course?
         - what can you categorise as the next phase of the project (future work)?